-Dr. Aamer Aziz is the unit coordinator for the MEDS21006 unit.
-The best way to contact Aamer is by email at a.aziz@cqu.edu.au.
-Aamer's CQU telephone number is 07 4940 7478.
-Aamer's office hours are 9 to 5 Monday to Friday but he is often in labs, so please use email whenever possible.
+Dr. Andrew Vitiello is the unit coordinator for the MEDS21006 unit.
+The best way to contact Andrew is by email at a.vitiello@cqu.edu.au.
+His CQU telephone number is 07 3023 4269 and his office hours are 9 to 5 Monday to Friday but he is often in labs, so please use email whenever possible.

 Access to the internet is required to undertake this unit, as unit materials, tutorials and updates will be provided via Moodle, email and Zoom tutorials.
 You may need a camera and microphone to participate in the Zoom online sessions.
 Weekly resources will include access to relevant websites, activities and readings.
-To give yourself the best chance of success with this unit please ensure that you undertake all the readings and activities.
-There will be Zoom tutorials on alternating Wednesdays from week 1.
-These will be posted on the moodle site with enough notice.
-They are not compulsory to attend but are highly recommended.
-These will be recorded and available for review.
+To give yourself the best chance of success with this unit please ensure that you undertake all activities.
+There will be weekly Zoom tutorials from week 1.
+These will be posted on the Moodle site with enough notice.
+It is highly recommended that students attend these timetabled sessions.